Rayson Huang: Academic career

 In 1951, Huang taught chemistry at the University of Malaya in Singapore (now National University of Singapore) and later he was transferred to University of Malaya's Kuala Lumpur campus.
 He became a tenured professor of chemistry and then acting Vice-Chancellor and Dean of the Faculty of Science.

 University administrator

 In 1969 Huang was appointed as Vice-Chancellor at Nanyang University in Singapore.

-In 1972 Huang became the first Chinese Vice-Chancellor of The University of Hong Kong and quelled a student demonstration during a royal visit to Hong Kong.
+In September 1972 Huang became the first Chinese Vice-Chancellor of the University of Hong Kong and quelled a student demonstration during a royal visit to Hong Kong.
 In addition, he served in various capacities including becoming a member of the Hong Kong Basic Law Drafting Committee in drafting Hong Kong's post handover constitution.
 Rayson Huang and his wife retired in 1994 and lived with their son.

 Retirement and post-academic life

-By 1999 the Huang's returned to Hong Kong.
+By 1999 the Huangs returned to Hong Kong.
 His wife Grace who was suffering from senile dementia then died in Hong Kong.